John Boy and Billy: History

 By 2002, 110 stations carried the show.
 At this time, oldies stations could broadcast the show with songs specific to their format.
 This was true when classic rock stations inadvertently aired the Queen song "Another One Bites the Dust" immediately after the show reported about the Beltway sniper attacks in October 2002.
 Executive producer Randy Brazell said songs were selected in advance and stored using complicated computer software.
 After the hosts learned from an affiliate what had happened, they decided that to mention it on the air would give the incident more attention; perhaps people had not noticed.

 In 2008 the show gained its first New Jersey affiliate, country music station 106.7 WKOE in North Cape May.
 In April 2009, the show went north of the Mason–Dixon line and went on the air on 95.9 WZDB Sykesville, Pennsylvania, "Rockin the Northern Alleghenies."

-The show is now pre-recorded ahead of time for playback from 5:00 a.m. to 9:00 a.m.
+The show was pre-recorded ahead of time for playback from 6:00 a.m. to 10:00 a.m.
 Eastern Time.
-Each day's broadcast can also be streamed on the iHeartMedia app and is made available later in the day as the "Late Riser's Podcast," with all the music and many of the commercials removed for a typical overall running time of 70-90 minutes.
+Each day's broadcast could also be streamed on the iHeartMedia app and was made available later in the day as the "Late Riser's Podcast," with all the music and many of the commercials removed for a typical overall running time of 70-90 minutes.

 The show's final broadcast on WRFX occurred on November 15, 2024.
-It continues to run in syndication on iHeart's Premier Networks, airing on other stations throughout the Southeast.
+It continued to run in syndication on iHeart's Premier Networks, airing on other stations throughout the Southeast.

-The show will be ending December 31, 2025.
-37 stations were still airing the show at the time of the announcement.
+The show ended on December 31, 2025.
+Thirty-seven stations were still airing the show when its end was announced in October of that year.

 Discography

-John Boy and Billy released a number of albums between the 1990s and the 2000s.
+John Boy and Billy released a series of albums from 1988 to 2008, consisting of comedy sketches from their show.